How Can Caregivers Adapt a Home for Someone with Vision or Hearing Loss?

 • Connect doorbells and telephones to smart home systems that flash the room’s lights when activated.

-The type of in-home care Florence seniors need can vary.
+The type of home care Northern Kentucky seniors need can vary.
 Some need assistance a few hours a day, while others require more extensive around-the-clock assistance.
 At Assisting Hands Home Care, we tailor our care plans based on each senior’s individual care needs, and the plans can be adjusted at any time.
 We are a trusted provider of respite and 24-hour care, and we also offer specialized Alzheimer’s, dementia, Parkinson’s, and stroke care for seniors.

 How Can Tripping Hazards Be Eliminated?